-(iv) For a period or periods making in the aggregate not more than the hours of an ordinary week's work for a time-worker in any year such weekly piece-worker will be excused for not presenting himself for employment at the proper time and place, and such non-attendance shall not disentitle such piece-worker to the provisions of this Determination to the payment of the amount of 69s.
-3d. if a male adult, or of 37s.
-3d. if a female adult, or to the rate of pay fixed by this Determination according to his or her year of experience if a junior piece-worker for any week in which such absence occurs, if such weekly piece-worker within 28 hours of the commencement of such absence produces or forwards to the employer evidence satisfactory to the employer that his non-attendance was due to personal ill-health necessitating such absence.
+(iv) For a period or periods making in the aggregate not more than the hours of an ordinary week's work for a time-worker in any year such weekly piece-worker will be excused for not presenting himself for employment at the proper time and place, and such non-attendance shall not discutitle such piece-worker to the provisions of this Determination to the payment of the amount of 65s.
+9d. if a male adult, or of 35s.
+6d. if a female adult, or to the rate of pay fixed by this Determination according to his or her year of experience if a junior piece-worker for any week in which such absence occurs, if such weekly piece-worker within 28 hours of the commencement of such absence produces or forwards to the employer evidence satisfactory to the employer that his non-attendance was due to personal ill-health necessitating such absence.
 The year begins on the 9th day of October each year.
-A weekly piece-worker shall be entitled to take the benofits of this clause in respect of not more than the hours of the ordinary week's work for a time-worker during any such year, notwithstanding that he may be employed by different employers.
-In any calculation of the hours lost by an employee under this clause in any week only such hours shall be counted as were paid for by the employer to make up 69s.
-3d. if a male or 37s.
-3d. if a female, notwithstanding that the period of absence in such week may have exceeded the hours paid for as aforesaid. - (v) In respect of each public holiday, prescribed by this Determination, which occurs in any week, and in which the weekly piece-worker is not required to work by the employer, there shall be added to the aggregate earnings of such piece-worker the following amount:-
+A weekly piece-worker shall be entitled to take the benefits of this clause in respect of not more than the hours of the ordinary week's work for a time-worker during any such year, notwithstanding that he may be employed by different employers.
+In any calculation of the hours lost by an employee under this clause in any week only such hours shall be counted as were paid for by the employer to make up 65s.
+9d. if a male or 35s.
+6d. if a female, notwithstanding that the period of absence in such week may have exceeded the hours paid for as aforesaid. have exceeded the hours paid for as aforesaid. - (v) In respect of each public holiday, prescribed by this Determination, which occurs in any week, and in which the weekly piece-worker is not required to work by the employer, there shall be added to the aggregate earnings of such piece-worker the following amount:-

-Adult Male 11s.
-6d.
-Adult Female 6s.
-3d.
+Adult Male Adult Female